corsairmarks/revisited_holosphere_silicoid_compatibility/mod/README.md

+**_DEPRECATED:_** As of Stellaris version 3.6 "Orion," there are no longer any conflicts between [Animated Holosphere Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2592592503) and [Animated Silicoid Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2579736379).
+Do not use this patch!

 # Overview

 This is a compatibility patch between two other mods: [Animated Holosphere Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2592592503) and [Animated Silicoid Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2579736379).
 Unless you are using both of those mods together, you do not need this mod.